pthiennhi/pthiennhi/README.md

 ## 🚀 About Me

-🕵️‍♀️ My name is Nhi Pham, I'm from Vietnam 🇻🇳 and working as a Software Engineer at CyberLogitec.
+🕵️‍♀️ My name is Nhi Pham, I'm from Vietnam 🇻🇳 and working as a Software Engineer at CyberLogitec Vietnam.

-💻 I mainly use Web Development tools like NestJs and NextJs for my daily work.
+💻 I mainly use Web Development tools like NextJs and NestJs for my daily work.

 ☀️ In my free time, I love doing side projects such as building AI applications.
 My most recent project with my teammates was [Formularizer](https://formularizer.com).